mymindwentblvnk/hexagonal-architecture-in-python/README.md

 # hexagonal-architecture-in-python
-A blueprint for a hexagonal architecture in Python containing a REST API, database connection, Kafka adapter and some business logic.
+A blueprint for a hexagonal architecture in Python containing

+* REST API
+* database connection
+* Kafka adapter
+* some business logic